cockroachdb/docs/src/current/v23.2/cluster-virtualization-overview.md

 In CockroachDB {{ page.version.version }} , cluster virtualization has the following limitations:

 - Creating virtual clusters without the intent of using them as either a physical cluster replication source or target is not yet supported.
-- Currently, a single physical cluster can have a maximum of one system virtual cluster and one virtual cluster.
+- A single physical cluster can have a maximum of one system virtual cluster and one virtual cluster.